SlavaMelanko/cpp20/README.md

 `<bit>` contains a set of global non-member functions to operate on bits

-- `rotl` & `rotr` - computes the result of bitwise left- & right-rotation
+- `rotl` and `rotr` - computes the result of bitwise left- & right-rotation
 - `countl_zero` counts the number of consecutive 0 bits, starting from most significant bit
 - `countl_one` counts the number of consecutive 1 bits, starting from most significant bit
 - `countr_zero` counts the number of consecutive 0 bits, starting from least significant bit